CS-SI/Orekit/src/site/markdown/architecture/propagation.md

 It retains the best of both worlds, speed from analytical models and accuracy from numerical models.
 Semianalytical propagation is implemented using Draper Semianalytical Satellite Theory (DSST).

-As of writing (mid-2014), the mean elements equations of motion models have been implemented and validated, the short periodic terms have been implemeted and are undergoing validation.
+Since version 7.0, both mean elements equations of motion modelsand short periodic terms have been implemented and validated.